-- If a student does not currently have an account at MyPaymentsPlus, he/she has to set one up before registering.
+2. If a student does not currently have an account at MyPaymentsPlus, he/she must set one up before registering.

-- Any student doing late testing for the following reasons must pay an additional $45 per exam (and see Mrs. Burrell):
+4. Any student needing LATE AP TESTING for the following reasons must pay an additional $45 per exam (and must contact Mrs. Burrell):

 - Academic contest or event